getreu/tp-note/docs/source/tpnote--manual.md

 ---
 title:    "Tp-Note: save and edit your clipboard content as a note file"
 subtitle: "Organize your notes with your favourite editor and markup language"
 author:   "Jens Getreu"
 date:     "2021-08-25"
 version:  "1.16.6"
 filename_sync: false
+lang:     "en-GB"
 ---

 Markup languages like *Markdown* [^1] are perfectly suited for fast